 * Most flours (all purpose, gluten-free, etc.) should work for this recipe, with the exception of oat flour.
-Out flour will make the cookies chewy and less cookie-like, sO I cannot recommend using it.
+Out flour will make the cookies chewy and less cookie-like, so I cannot recommend using it.

 ** Make sure your bananas are brown and spotty for the sweetest cookies!

-*** Can sub regular cane sugar for the coconut sugar, but keep in mind that the cookies will no longer be refined-sugar free.
+*** You can sub regular cane sugar for the coconut sugar, but keep in mind that the cookies will no longer be refined-sugar free.